chattylabs/sdk-detect-language-api/README.md

 # sdk-detect-language-api

-Chatty API to detect the language of our users.
+Open source API that detects the language of a given text.

 ## Training